jialuoyan/web/readme.txt

 Git has a mutable index called stage
 Git traks changes of files

-this in the dev branch
+this in the dev branch！！！